26 Things to do in Suzhou China – All You Need to Know Before you Go

 Since it is so popular, it gets very busy very quickly.
 We arrived first thing in the morning and beat the crowds, but by 9:00 am, it was swarming with people.

-10. Lion Grove Gardens
+10. Lion Grove Garden

 Reflecting pond at lion grove gardens in Suzhou

-Not too far away was the smaller yet in my opinion more impressive Lion Grove Gardens.
+Not too far away was the smaller yet, in my opinion, more impressive Lion Grove Gardens.

 Built-in 1342 during the Yuan Dynasty, Lion Grove Gardens was named after the rocks that resembled that of a lion.